Back to Blog

 Identify High-Cost Targets

 Which tools have the highest per-seat rates AND the lowest feature utilization relative to their cost?
-These are your prime candidates for initial build targets.
+These are your prime candidates for initial build targets, offering the quickest and most impactful ROI.

 3